leowei08/Stocks-Filter/readme.md

 [TWStocks](TWStocks.ipynb): Gets data from the local database, filters the stocks based on selected filters, and emails out the technical picks.

-[gui](GUI.ipynb): A graphical user interface for the stock screener.
+[GUI](GUI.ipynb): A graphical user interface for the stock screener.
 Checkboxes and input thresholds to select filters and outputs a treeview for users to scroll through a list of results with stock number, company name, and company industry.
 Clicking on a stock will show its recent info in charts web-scraped at https://www.twse.com.tw/pdf/ch/[StockNumber]_ch.pdf.
 The info includes institutional investors overbuy indicator, margin trading, short selling, and recent trend.

 [updateStocks](updateStocks.ipynb): An automated script ran daily (business days) to update stocks and institutional investors data to the local database.